sujit94gupta/javascriptTutorial/README.md

 # javascriptTutorial
-This is a Javascript Project Repository.
+This is a JavaScript Project Repository.